xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 to be located at any point in the EVPN ELAN.
 The IRB can be placed in either the global routing table or within a VRF.

-In CST 5.0 EVPN Centralized GW is supported on the ASR 9000 platform.
+In Agile Metro EVPN Centralized GW is supported on the ASR 9000 platform.

 The figure below shows an example EVPN CGW deployment.
 In this scenario A-PE3, A-PE4, A-PE5, PE1, and PE2 all belong to the same EVPN-ELAN EVI 100.
 The CE